Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "forever" - 999999 seconds
 			"Attack Interval"			"0.0"

-			// The Mutant Tank's claw attacks do this much damage.
+			// All Mutant Tanks' claw attacks do this much damage.
 			// Note: This setting can be used for standard Tanks.
 			// Note: This setting can be overridden for each Mutant Tank under the "Enhancements" section of their settings.
 			// --